-The main focus of our lab is to address fundamental questions relevant to genetics, evolution and conservation of both domesticated and wild bird species.
+Research: Genetics, evolution and conservation of both domesticated and wild bird species.
 Research projects in our lab utilize field and experimental

-studies coupled with genomic and computational tools to illuminate aspects of response to infectious dis-ease, innate immunity and complex trait evolution in avian and other models.
+studies coupled with genomic and computational tools to illuminate aspects of response to infectious disease, innate immunity and complex trait evolution in avian and other models.